Each Cumberland County municipality offers a unique flavor with things to do and places to see.

 Known throughout its history for its cultural diversity and military presence, today, Fayetteville stands as a testament to its proud past.
 Many structures have been painstakingly preserved to reflect this history in nine designated historic districts.

-Fort Bragg is the world’s largest airborne facility, with more than 45,000 military personnel.
-Among the 82nd Airborne Division, Fort Bragg is home to the 18th Airborne Corps, Special Operations, the “Green Berets,” Psychological Operations Command, the Delta Force, and the colorful “Golden Knights” of the U.S. Army Parachute Team.
+Fort Liberty is the world’s largest airborne facility, with over 45,000 military personnel.
+Among the 82nd Airborne Division, Fort Liberty is home to the 18th Airborne Corps, Special Operations, the “Green Berets,” Psychological Operations Command, the Delta Force, and the colorful “Golden Knights” of the U.S. Army Parachute Team.

 Godwin was charted in 1905 and was named for Issac William Godwin, the area’s first settler.
 In 1878, Godwin persuaded Wilmington & Weldon Railroad to build a station near his home.
 For years, the train station was the community’s tie to the outside world.
 Around the time of WWII, the depot was torn down.
 According to the 2017 census, the town of Godwin has a population of 145.